RubenAlba95/ruben-bilbox-comfyui/README.md

-# BilboX's ComfyUI Custom Nodes
+# Ruben-BilboX's ComfyUI Custom Nodes

-Various custom nodes for ComfyUI.
+Various custom nodes for ComfyUI, based on the work by Bilbox.

 ## Description

-This repository will store my custom nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
+This repository is a modification of [BilboX's ComfyUI Custom Nodes](https://github.com/syllebra/bilbox-comfyui.git), so that they work with the newer versions of [ComfyUI](https://github.com/comfyanonymous/ComfyUI).

 ## Getting Started